opstrace/opstrace/README.md

 ### Alert Management

-Alertmanager can be difficult to configure, especially [for Cortex](https://cortexmetrics.io/docs/architecture/#alertmanager) where they correspond with tenants you have created.
+Alertmanager can be difficult to configure, especially [for Cortex](https://cortexmetrics.io/docs/architecture/#alertmanager) when multiple tenants are used.
-Our goal is to improve this with editors that provide realtime validation feedback:
+Our goal is to improve this with editors that provide real-time validation feedback:

 ![alertmanager configuration ui](https://p95.p4.n0.cdn.getcloudapp.com/items/eDuy9lnR/1a7a1030-4b27-4dfc-bf52-774f9f61d365.jpg?v=d0e8968befa6e0e3e1922594e61f9189)

 ### Tenant Management

+The Opstrace UI allows for dynamic [tenant creation and deletion](docs/guides/administrator/managing-tenants.md):

+![tenants can be managed holistically](https://p95.p4.n0.cdn.getcloudapp.com/items/4gunxZZe/0d056830-92be-4417-aa90-21c8fa261f48.jpg?source=viewer&v=3ce7d21798ba7cf02869e35dfcfa70c6)

 [Tenants](docs/references/concepts.md#tenants) provide isolation for logically separate entities.
-For example, they enable authn/authz for groups of users (e.g., different teams) and provide rate limiting of your data on both the write and read paths.
-A central UI can be helpful for visualizing and [managing multiple tenants](docs/guides/administrator/managing-tenants.md):

-![tenants can be managed holistically](https://p95.p4.n0.cdn.getcloudapp.com/items/4gunxZZe/0d056830-92be-4417-aa90-21c8fa261f48.jpg?source=viewer&v=3ce7d21798ba7cf02869e35dfcfa70c6)
+For example, they can be used to represent different teams.
+The Opstrace UI also allows for setting per-tenant configuration, which can be used for example to set write/read rate limits on a per-tenant basis.

 ## Quick Start